Convergence of uniform triangulations under the Cardy embedding: Introduction

 The general conjecture predicts convergence of random planar maps under conformal embedding to $\gamma$-LQG in each of the $m_1m_2$ situations obtained by specifying the law of the random planar map and the embedding method, where the value of $\gamma$ depends on the law of the planar map.
 For example, uniformly sampled planar maps give $\gamma=\sqrt{8/3}$.
 Consider a statistical physics model on a planar map whose partition function is approximately $(\det\Delta)^{-c/2}$, where $\det \Delta$ represents the determinant of the Laplacian of the planar map and $c\in \R$ is the so-called \emph{central charge} of the model.
 Suppose our random planar map is sampled such that the probability of sampling a particular map is proportional to the partition function of the statistical physics model on the planar map.
 Choose $\gamma\in (0,2)$ such that $c=25-6(2/\gamma+\gamma/2)^2$.
 Then the scaling limit of the random planar map is conjecturally given by $\gamma$-LQG.
 For example, the UST has central change $c=-2$, and therefore the scaling limit of UST weighted random planar maps is $\sqrt2$-LQG.
 For the Ising model, we have $c=1/2$ and $\gamma=\sqrt3$.
 Our paper is the first work which solves one version of this conjecture.

-We remark that convergence to LQG under a conformal embedding (namely, the Tutte embedding) has been established earlier for a large class of random planar maps obtained from coarse-graining an LQG surface, e.g.\ the so-called mated-CRT map \cite{gms-tutte} and the Poisson Voronoi tessellation of the Brownian disk \cite{gms-voronoi}, except that the convergence established there is only for the vertex counting measures, not for the measures and the graph metric jointly.
+We remark that convergence to LQG under a conformal embedding (namely, the Tutte embedding) has been established earlier for a large class of random planar maps obtained from coarse-graining an LQG surface, e.g.\ the so-called mated-CRT map \cite{gms-tutte} and the Poisson Voronoi tessellation of the Brownian disk \cite{gms-voronoi} \xncomment{and its extension to general $\gamma$-LQG in~\cite{afs-volume}}, except that the convergence established there is only for the vertex counting measures, not for the measures and the graph metric jointly.

 The Cardy embedding is a representative for a class of embeddings which are defined using observables of statistical physics models on planar maps.
 The Tutte embedding is another such example, where the model is simple random walk and the observables are given by the harmonic measure.
 One can define natural embeddings of planar maps in other universality classes by using observables of other statistical physics models.
 For example, in the case of the FK random cluster model one can use properties of the FK loops to define an embedding similarly to the case of percolation.
 For a UST weighted map with sphere topology one can first send three uniformly sampled vertices $v_1$, $v_2$, and $v_3$ to 0, 1, and $\infty$, respectively, and then determine the position in $\BB C$ of an arbitrary vertex $w$ by considering the topology of the tree branches connecting $w$, $v_1$, $v_2$, and $v_3$.
 In light of this, the ``number'' $m_2$ of possible discrete conformal embeddings is quite large.